luka19517/Master_thesis/README.md

 # Running benchmarks

-For running benchmarks it is necessary to have installed maven and java and Docker Desktop client After running ./prepareEnv.sh (read /setup/README.md) wait for all of the containers to be started.
+For running benchmarks it is necessary to have installed maven, java (both 8 and 17 for now) and Docker Desktop client.

+After running ./prepareEnv.sh (read /setup/README.md) wait for all of the containers to be started.

 ## Running hbase benchmark